bjoern-hempel/service-checker/README.md

         -ssc 404,401:/typo3                               https://domain.tld/typo3                      404 or 401
         -ssc 404,401,301=https://typo3.domain.tld:/typo3  https://domain.tld/typo3                      404 or 401 or 301 with target https://typo3.domain.tld

- -dn,   --set-domainname          Sets the current domain name.
-With this set domain name other commands can be combined.
+ -dn,   --set-domainname          Sets the current domain name or a list of current domain names.
+                                  Some other parameter use this parameter as requirement: like -ssl, etc.
  -cre,  --set-credenial           Sets the current webserver credentials.
 With this set credentials other commands can be combined.
  -cre-, --remove-credenial        Removes the current set webserver credentials.
  -ssl,  --check-ssl-certificate   Checks the ssl certificate.
 Needs a -dn option before.